ECO786786/restaurant_orders/README.md

 7. How often do customers place orders in a month?
 8. Which menu items generate the most revenue?
 9. What are the top 10 best-selling menu items?
+10. What was the most popular item of each month?
+11. What are the average sales per month?

 # Tools I Used